asik/ValueCollections/README.md

 [for](https://stackoverflow.com/q/71008787)
 [this](https://stackoverflow.com/q/70304163).

-### Why the name `Block`?
-It's short and it's consistent with the equivalent [planned F# feature also based on `ImmutableArray`](https://github.com/fsharp/fslang-design/blob/main/RFCs/FS-1094-block.md).

 ### Why should it be immutable?
 Anything that supports equality should be immutable, since it can be used as keys in dictionaries and maps.
 In a DDD sense, this type represents a value, not an entity.